 On the individual trail pages, the following features are displayed:

 - a brief description of the trail

 - an interactive Google map that shows where the trail is located on our ranches — use the controls to zoom in and out — the symbol of the biker or hiker on the maps indicates the proposed start, and the flag represents the proposed finish

 - an accompanying interactive elevation chart — hover over a spot on the trail map to display the corresponding elevation point on the chart below, or vice versa

 We take a holistic and responsible approach in the construction of all of our trails.
 We implement techniques to decrease environmental impact while maximizing soil retention and water drainage.
 Erosion control is a primary consideration in the development process.
 In many cases we work with historical trails that have been used for centuries in this region of the Baja California Peninsula.

 In 2014, Progressive Trail Design created a trail development master plan to assist the design process throughout the ranches.

-Under guidance from IMBA experts Shane Wilson and Mark McClure, our local staff built the 9.1-kilometer Santa Rosa mountain biking trail in about 12 months.
-Since then, our crew has completed IMBA Trail Solutions training that allows us to design, build and maintain additional trails on our own.
+Under guidance from IMBA experts Shane Wilson and Mark McClure, our local staff built the 9.1-kilometer Santa Rosa mountain biking trail in about 18 months.
+Since then, our crew has completed intensive IMBA Trail Solutions training that allows us to design, build and maintain additional trails on our own.
 Using these professional skills, Rancho Cacachilas is working towards creating more than 50 kilometers of IMBA standard, single-track trail and becoming an official IMBA Ride Center™.